rollkit/rollkit/state/validators.md

 The Sequencer Selection scheme describes the process of selecting a block proposer i.e. sequencer from the validator set.

-In vA of Rollkit, this is a fixed pubkey, belonging to the centralized sequencer.
+In the first version of Rollkit, this is a fixed pubkey, belonging to the centralized sequencer.
 The validator set may only ever have one "validator", the centralized sequencer.

 ## Protocol/Component Description